Frequently asked questions relating to Swansea Building Society transfer of equity

-Information to consider in in addition to the above Swansea Building Society transfer of equity Info :
+Important warnings to consider in in addition to the above Swansea Building Society transfer of equity Info :

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Swansea Building Society conveyancing panel and accountant before transferring equity.

-When it comes to preparing the the Land Registry documents your conveyancing solicitor should in the ‘consideration’ panel choose the first option, if consideration is given; otherwise ignore the consideration panel altogether.
+When it comes to preparing the the Land Registry documents your conveyancer should in the ‘consideration’ panel choose the first option, if consideration is given; otherwise ignore the consideration panel altogether.

 If Swansea Building Society is joining in the transfer to release someone from liability, put the release in the ‘additional provisions’ panel if someone is entering into a covenant relating to the charge, place it in the ‘additional provisions’ panel stamp duty land tax is not payable when there is no chargeable consideration for the transfer (Schedule 3, paragraph 1 of the Finance Act 2003).
 In the case of a transfer subject to a charge (even if the transfer is by way of gift) or if a property has been transferred for no value and there is an associated discharge, HMRC would view this as an assumption of an existing debt by the purchaser (Schedule 4, paragraph 8 of the Finance Act 2003) and stamp duty land tax may be payable

-On form AP1, your conveyancer should describe the transfer as ‘transfer of equity’ to assist Land Registry staff.
+On form AP1, your lawyer should describe the transfer as ‘transfer of equity’ to assist Land Registry staff.

-Information contained within this webpage is for general information and only applies to England and Wales.
-It does not constitute advice for members of the public who should contact their lawyer,mortgage broker, insurer and accountant for specific advice relating to transfer of equity.
+Information provided on this webpage is for general information and only applies to England and Wales.
+It should not be regarded as advice for members of the public who should contact their lawyer,mortgage broker, insurer and accountant for specific advice relating to transfer of equity.
 Whilst we endeavour to keep the information up to date and correct we do not make any representation or warranties of any kind about its completeness, accuracy, reliability or suitability.
 Any reliance you place on the information is strictly at your own risk.
 Lexsure will not be liable for any direct or indirect loss or damage arising out of or in connection with the use of this information.